Secure storage of GitLab CI passwords as Yandex Lockbox secrets

 In GitLab Runner settings, make it only available for protected branches

 and specific projects (Protected and Lock to current projects).
-If you do not provide these settings, CI scripts with passwords will be runnable in projects not monitored by the information security team.
-Thus your passwords may become compromised.Configuring GitLab Runner
+If you do not provide these settings, CI scripts with passwords can be run in projects that are not monitored by the information security team.
+Thus, your passwords could be compromised.Configuring GitLab Runner

 -